Before we talk about the conservation of water, here are a few facts and figures that’ll help you understand the importance of water conservation.

 3. Turn Off the Tap While Brushing Your Teeth & Washing Your Hands

-You can save up to 20 litres per day just by turning off the tap while brushing your teeth or washing your hands, that’s right!
-This water conservation method can be easily put into practice in every household and the benefit of this is two-fold i.e water conservation as well as a lower water bill.
+You can save up to 20 litres per day just by turning off the tap while brushing your teeth or washing your hands and face.
+This water conservation method can be easily put into practice in every household and the benefit of this, like water-saving toilets – is two-fold i.e water conservation as well as a lower water bill.

 4. Don’t Keep The Tap Running While Washing Clothes/Utensils

-One of the other efficient ways to conserve water is to turn off the tap while washing clothes and dishes.
+Turning off the tap while washing clothes and dishes is one of the efficient ways to conserve water.
 This will save more than 50 litres of water per day.
-Plus, if you are using a washing machine or a dishwasher then by following this tip you can save water and electricity.
+Plus, if you are using a washing machine or a dishwasher, then by following this tip you can save water and electricity.

 5. Close Taps Properly and Fix Leaking Taps, Pipes & Toilets